yitech/yitech.github.io/_pages/my-offer.md

 ---
 A **computer vision** software engineer with **over 3 years of experience**

-I have maintained, developed and launched [multiple projects](), carrying the development of its' algorithm and API codebases.
+I have maintained, developed and launched [multiple projects](/portfolio/), carrying the development of its' algorithm and API codebases.

-My current toolset includes
+My current toolset contains
 - Python
 	- Tensorflow
 	- Scikit-Learn